Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 John Hurt should enter all his movies like that.

-I love how Harry doesn’t have to say shit – Ollivander’s just like, “I know what to get this motherfucker.”
+I love how Harry doesn’t have to say shit – Ollivander’s like, “I know just what you need, kid.”

 They try two wands, and they don’t work, so Ollivander goes to get the secret stash.